purescript/purescript-arrays/README.md

 concat :: forall a. [[a]] -> [a]
 ```

-Flatten an array of arrays, creating a new array
+Flatten an array of arrays, creating a new array.

 #### `reverse`